Skip to content

 7% Human

-The 16 deterministic benefits enrolment steps span US ERISA plus UK Pensions Act 2008 plus EU IORP II plus IAS 19 plus ASC 715 - and precisely because each step is determined by statute, regulation, or standard, the entire pipeline is machine-reproducible and audit-defensible:
+The sixteen deterministic enrolment steps span every major regime - and precisely because each one is fixed by statute, regulation or accounting standard, the whole pipeline is machine-reproducible and audit-defensible:

-In the EU, IORP II Directive 2016/2341 enforces home-state authority + host-state oversight; failure to authorise cross-border IORP triggers restrictions; missing member benefit statements trigger sanctions; EU Mobility Directive 2014/50/EU bars >3-year vesting; EU Posted Workers Directive 2018/957/EU host-state minimum-wage rules create wage adjustment + social-security coordination challenges.
+In the EU, IORP II enforces home-state authorisation under host-state oversight: failing to authorise a cross-border scheme triggers restrictions, and missing member benefit statements trigger sanctions.
+The Mobility Directive bars vesting beyond three years, and the Posted Workers Directive’s host-state pay rules force wage adjustments and social-security coordination.

-For the CHRO and the Audit Committee, recurring benefits-enrolment findings carry particular weight - the IRS plus DOL EBSA plus PBGC plus auditor practice treats recurring findings as material weakness signal because they signal absence of effective remediation, which is itself a control deficiency.
-PCAOB AS 2201 plus AICPA SOC 2 plus ICAEW Tech 02/15 all explicitly require evidence of remediation effectiveness before closure of prior-period findings; Form 5500 plan audit findings plus PBGC variable-rate premium audits plus IRS Determination Letter denial plus Pensions Regulator Compliance Notice escalation create ongoing supervisory friction that materially impedes corporate transactions plus M&A.
+For the CHRO and the Audit Committee, recurring findings carry particular weight.
+The IRS, the DOL, the PBGC and auditors treat a repeat finding as a material-weakness signal, because it points to an absence of effective remediation - itself a control deficiency.
+PCAOB AS 2201, AICPA SOC 2 and the ICAEW guidance all require evidence of remediation effectiveness before a prior-period finding can be closed, and ongoing Form 5500, PBGC and Pensions Regulator friction can materially impede corporate transactions and M&A.

 Micro-Decision Table